Jai Serong: Early life

 Serong grew up on a dairy farm near the Victorian country town of Inverloch before his family moved to Warragul.

 He was drafted with the 53rd selection in the 2021 AFL draft from Gippsland Power in the NAB League.

 AFL career

+Hawthorn (2022–2025)

-Serong made his debut in round 21 of the 2022 season when Hawthorn played the in Launceston.
+Serong made his debut in round 21 of the 2022 season when Hawthorn played in Launceston.
 He played in the final three rounds of the season.

 His 2023 season was delayed because of injury.
 He suffered pericarditis.

+Sydney Swans (2026–)

+On the final day of the 2025 trade period, Jai Serong was traded to the Sydney Swans along with a fourth round pick in exchange for a third round draft selection.

 Statistics

-Updated to the end of 2025.
+Updated to the end of round 22, 2026.